Only organisations that wish to run society lotteries – are eligible to do so and are required to register with the National Lotteries Commission.

 Where a society approves modifications to its lottery scheme, it is required to notify the NLC in writing and to submit a copy of the modified scheme.
 This communication must reach the Commission at least four weeks before the sale of tickets is due to begin.

-Society lotteries are governed by the Lotteries Act (No 57 of 1997) and the Regulations Relating to Society Lotteries (Gazette No 6790 of 18 April 2000).
-It is possible for a society to apply to the NLC for exemption from complying with aspects of the regulations relating to the ceiling on the total value of ticket sales and prizes, the total number of lotteries the society may run in a single year, information contained on tickets and in marketing materials, and lottery expenses.
+Society lotteries are governed by the Lotteries Act 57 of 1997 and the Regulations Relating to Society Lotteries (GN R415 in GG 21119 of 18 April 2000).
+It is possible for a society to apply to the NLC for exemption from complying with aspects of the regulations relating to the ceiling on the total value of ticket sales, the total number of lotteries the society may run in a single year, information contained on tickets, in marketing materials, and lottery expenses.

 Applications for exemption need to be made at least 90 days before the commencement of the lottery for which exemption is sought.